Ajgautam01/Final-Report/README.md

 *  Perform testing app is working is Fine or not.

 # week 9  Andriod Studio Project Calculator
-* creating calculator using java.
+* creating calculator using java with the help of youtube https://www.youtube.com/watch?v=ADsL9ZviiJM

 # week 10 Bootstrap
 * Study  propertys of Bootstrap FROM (https://getbootstrap.com/).